Drug critic slams FDA over antibiotic oversight in meat production

 "The FDA's failure to act on its own findings about the 30 reviewed antibiotic feed additives is part of a larger pattern of delay and inaction in tackling livestock drug use that goes back four decades," Kar told Reuters.

 (Reporting By P.J.
-Huffstutter in Chicago and Brian Grow in Atlanta; editing by David Greising and Amanda Kwan)
+Huffstutter in Chicago and Brian Grow in Atlanta; Editing by David Greising, Amanda Kwan and Kenneth Maxwell)